-Objectors will emphasize that although Wisconsin state Republicans warned the city about this effort, the city ignored the warning and collected over 17,000 ballots at these events.
+Election extremists may emphasize that although Wisconsin state Republicans warned the city about this effort, the city ignored the warning and collected over 17,000 ballots at these events.

 There is no evidence that fraudulent votes were cast during these events or that votes were made any easier to cast.
-Nor is anyone arguing that election officials mishandled the ballots or broke the chain of custody for ballots.
+Nor is there evidence that election officials mishandled the ballots or broke the chain of custody for ballots.
 Instead, the issue is whether Madison election officials were legally able to collect ballots outdoors in the middle of a pandemic.
-Objectors want to throw out tens of thousands of ballots cast by voters in good faith reliance on election officials' guidance.
+Election extremists would throw out tens of thousands of ballots cast by voters in good faith reliance on election officials' guidance.